Popular Antarctic Peninsula liveaboards Explore all liveaboards

 The expedition season in the Antarctic Peninsula runs from November to March.
 November in the Antarctic Peninsula offers some of the most pristine conditions, though ice may still be breaking up in some areas.
 It’s also a terrific time to see penguins mating.
 December and January have the most sunshine.
 They are also the warmest months.
 The water surface temperature is normally around zero degrees Celsius (32 degrees Fahrenheit).
 You’ll likely see plenty of penguin hatchlings and seal pups if you visit at this time of year.

 February and March are the best months to see whales while on a diving holiday in the Antarctica Peninsula.
-The waters are generally clear, offering good visibility for your polar diving adventures.
+The clear waters offer good visibility for your polar diving adventures.